Mazvangui/M1_IL_IPR_PROJECT/README.md

 * save dashboard and enjoy your progress with awesome graph from grafana
 5. show the last 10 result:
 * https://github.com/Mazvangui/M1_IL_IPR_PROJET_SERVLET

+6. SOME BUG RESOLVED:
+* docker: invalid reference format.
+See 'docker run --help'.
+* this error come from an invalid path.
+* for exemple /Desktop/test code/mosquitto/ here the white space causes this error